 Are you passing through Paris or only have two days to visit the city?
-Of course, visiting Paris in just 2 days isn’t really enough time to see all the best places in the capital.
-However, you’ll be able to get a real flavour of the atmosphere in the ‘city of light’.
+Of course, visiting Paris in just 48 hours isn’t really enough time to see all the best places in the french capital.
+However, you’ll be able to get a real flavour of the atmosphere in the ‘City of Light’.
 Whether you’re going as a couple or with your family or friends, our tips and advice here will be really useful.

 To make best use of your time, we recommend that you devote the first day to seeing the best highlights and split the second day by seeing some of the best sights in the morning and then going on a trip in the afternoon.